rajeevsd123/ai-case-study/README.md

 # Presagen  - AI Enhance Healthcare
 The field of women’s health has been around for millennia.
 [Femtech](https://www.mckinsey.com/industries/healthcare/our-insights/the-dawn-of-the-femtech-revolution) is an underserved industry from investment and technology perspective.
-There is a range of areas such as Fertility , Breast Screening, Female Incident Cancers, Obstreics & Gynacology  where AI can have profound imapact on woman's health outomce.
+There is a range of areas such as Fertility , Breast Screening, Female Incident Cancers, Obstetrics & Gynecology   where AI can have profound impact on woman's health outcome.

 Personal experience, especially a traumatic one, can often be a catalyst for striving to make positive change in the world.
-For **Dr Michelle Perugini**, her own struggle with fertility was a motivation for combining her passions for healthcare and Artificial Intelligence (AI) technology to improve pregnancy rates for women undergoing IVF (In vitro fertilisation).
+For **Dr Michelle Perugini**, her own struggle with fertility was a motivation for combining her passions for healthcare and Artificial Intelligence (AI) technology to improve pregnancy rates for women undergoing IVF (In Vitro Fertilization).

-The company she co-founded, [Presagen]( https://www.presagen.com/) alongwith Dr. Don Perugini and Dr. Jonathan Hall in 2016.
+The company she co-founded, [Presagen]( https://www.presagen.com/) along with Dr. Don Perugini and Dr. Jonathan Hall in 2016.

 Presagen has raised a total of $5.5M in funding over 3 rounds.
 Their latest funding was raised on Aug 1, 2021 from a Seed round.
  Presagen is funded by 3 investors.
 Morgan Stanley and Jungle Capital are the most recent investors.
 The third investor is 3Lines.